MalGamy/MalGamy.github.io/_posts/2021-5-8-Manual Unpacking.md

 <img src="https://user-images.githubusercontent.com/74544712/117522272-ac054c80-afb2-11eb-8a6c-86e3ca327724.png" width="80%">
 </p>
 <br>
-let us do our manual unpacking on Maze ransomware with a common technique that is called Tail jump
+let us do our manual unpacking on Maze ransomware with a common technique which called Tail jump
 <!-- more -->

 # Sample